-Dementia is on the Rise
+The Aging Population & Dementia Are on the Rise

-According to the World Health Organization, Dementia sufferers are projected to rise in numbers to an alarming 78 million by 2030 and 139 million by 2050.
+Additionally, according to the World Health Organization, Dementia sufferers are projected to rise in numbers to an alarming 78 million by 2030 and 139 million by 2050.

 We know first-hand that wealth management firms and financial advisors are beginning to feel the stress of whether their aging clients are beginning to show early signs of Dementia or not.

-The unfortunate reality is that Advisors are not equipped to make a proper assessment and nor should they be.
+The stark reality is that Advisors are not equipped to make a proper assessment and nor should they be.
 However, to make things worse, many of the current systems and methods used to protect clients, their information assets (Documents), and importantly their financial assets, are instituted as reactive measures.

 Dementia is incredibly difficult for everyone involved; including financial advisors and fiduciaries.
 Tackling this issue at hand proactively checks off assurances and provides Advisors with the confidence they need to continue providing sound advice.

 The Great Wealth Transfer